This article was originally featured on the RBC Discover Blog Series.

 SOLUTION: To help increase prospects and broaden the search, students may want to investigate getting a co-op placement through their school — this will help build ‘Canadian experience’.
 Additionally, networking through family connections, ex-colleagues, and other social contacts may help finding a job in the desired field.
-Tools like Arrive Connections are also available for international students to start building their network and connect with newcomers across Canada.
+Tools like LinkedIn your university’s international student groups are also available for international students to start building their network and connect with newcomers across Canada.

 |Read the Arrive blogs on networking to learn more:|

 Although international students face more challenges than domestic students, it is possible to manage these challenges through advance preparation and by taking advantage of programs already in place.
 Additionally, volunteering and networking can be good stepping stones to success too!

 Arrive is powered by RBC Ventures Inc, a subsidiary of Royal Bank of Canada.
 In collaboration with RBC, Arrive is dedicated to helping newcomers achieve their life, career, and financial goals in Canada.

 An important part of establishing your financial life in Canada is finding the right partner to invest in your financial success.
 RBC is the largest bank in Canada* and here to be your partner in all of your financial needs.